Note that staffing baselines are independent of project baselines. Staffing baselines can be created when using the Re-Plan feature.

 one resources wa staffed to the Developer role, accounting for 2 of the headcount, 2 remain (demand is unchanged, partially staffed)

 If you have designated a baseline as the Default baseline (by selecting Is Default when you created it or edited it later), then this baseline will be automatically displayed on the Baseline view, in comparison with the current plan.
 You can compare the current plan to a different baseline by choosing a baseline from the Baselines droplist.
-In addition, the default setting affects the positioning of the baseline in a baseline report.

 Note that baselines created prior to the Summer 2103 release will not be available on this screen.
 They will still be available on baseline reports and on the Baselines page.